OpenDSA/OpenDSA/RST/en/PL/FP4.rst

 Topics of the day:

-  1. Helper functions using the accumulator pattern.
+  1. Helper functions using the accumulator pattern

 The review problem set for today contains three review problems.